Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.PostgreSQL.FirewallRuleCount.md

 ## DESCRIPTION

-Typically number of firewall rules required is minimal, with management connectivity from on-premises and cloud application connectivity the most common.
+Typically the number of firewall rules required is minimal, with management connectivity from on-premises and cloud application connectivity the most common.

 ## RECOMMENDATION

-PostgreSQL Server has greater then ten (10) firewall rules.
+The PostgreSQL server has greater then ten (10) firewall rules.
 Some rules may not be needed.